Cat-of-Tg/Cat-of-Tg/README.md

 **Cat-of-Tg/Cat-of-Tg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+Im currently student on Class 9 🤭
+Learning Python, java 💞
+I think i will be a programmer 🙈
-- 📫 How to reach me: ...
+How to reach me: nefinmsaji@gmail.com 💥
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->